shaolang/blog/content/posts/2019-11-22-genetic-algorithms-basics.md

    gene in the offspring has a 50/50 chance of coming from either parents.
-2. Single-point crossover: a common point on both parents is picked randomly and the offspring will inherit the first parent's genes up till that point and the second's genes from that point onwards as its genes, e.g., if the chromosome length is 10, and the common point randomly chosen is 7, the offspring will inherit the first 7 genes from the first parent and the last 3 genes from the second.
+2. Single-point crossover: a common point on both parents is picked randomly and the offspring will inherit the first parent's genes up till that point and the second's genes from that point onward as its genes, e.g., if the chromosome length is 10, and the common point randomly chosen is 7, the offspring will inherit the first 7 genes from the first parent and the last 3 genes from the second.